 like the more premium Beyerdynamic DT 700 PRO X, The left ear cup houses a mini-XLR input.
 Unlike higher-end headphone models, AKG does not provide an assortment of cables or a protective case.
 Instead, you’re left to your own devices if the cable frays meaning you can either repair it or buy another when the time comes.
 The company does, however, include a 1/4-inch adapter to plug the K240 into a guitar amp or audio interface.

 Are the AKG K240 Studio portable?

 No, do not take these headphones out for a spin on the train.
 You and everyone around you will have a bad time.

 The open-back build is great for listening in quiet, controlled environments, but your music leaks out from the back of the ear cups.
 If you listen outside or in a loud space, you’ll think this is a bad pair of headphones—which absolutely isn’t the case.
-Auditory masking is a heck of a phenomenon, though, and the louder sounds of your environment will massively degrade your ability to perceive any musical detail.
+Additionally, the louder sounds of your environment will degrade your ability to perceive any musical detail.

 How do you connect the AKG K240 Studio?

-Since this is a wired headset, you can take full advantage of lossless audio files like FLAC.
-This means the AKG K240 Studio is a great, cheap headset for listeners who subscribe to streaming services like Apple Music, Amazon Music HD, and Qobuz.
+Since this is a wired headset, you can use lossless audio files like FLAC.
+This means the AKG K240 Studio are ideal for listeners who subscribe to streaming services like Apple Music, Amazon Music HD, and Qobuz.